devtron-labs/devtron/docs/user-guide/global-configurations/git-accounts.md

 ## Update Git Account

-You can update your saved git account settings at any point on time.
-You just need to click on the git account which you want to update.
-Make the required changes and click on `Update` to save the changes.
+You can update your saved git account settings at anytime.
+To update the git account:

+1. Click on the git account which you want to update.
+2. Make the required changes
+3. Click on `Update` to save the changes.

 Updates can only be made within one Authentication type or one protocol type, i.e. HTTPS(Anonymous or User Auth) & SSH.
 You can update from Anonymous to User Auth & vice versa, but not from Anonymous/User Auth to SSH or reverse.